bhaskart1981/typescript-expressjs-demo/README.md

 ```
 npm run test
 ```
+### Notes
-Endpoints developed with Typescript and NodeJS ExpressJS used to run the server local
+Endpoints developed with Typescript and NodeJS<br />
+ExpressJS used to run the server local<br />
-All Testcases not developed due to time constraint Folder structure follows the domain model like parse is one domain and user is one domain Each domain have its own controller, service and model classes common utilities and exception handlings available at root level.
+All Testcases not developed due to time constraint<br />
+Folder structure follows the domain model like parse is one domain and user is one domain<br />
+Each domain have its own controller, service and model classes<br />
+common utilities and exception handlings available at root level<br />